Skip to main content

 As a reminder, all the pricing on your website is pulled directly from SiteLink.

-With that in mind, let's have a look at the three ways you can setup your pricing in SiteLink which would result in strike-through pricing showing on your website:
+With that in mind, let's have a look at the three ways you can display strike-through pricing on your website:

 Single Discount on a Unit